vitorio/tertile-cua-redaction/README.md

 If you see the error `WARNING:__main__:Redaction failed in on_screenshot (screenshot_after), writing original: USE_FLASH_ATTENTION was not enabled for build.` and don't have Isaac getting loaded and redacting images, you can [monkeypatch out the use of flash attention](https://github.com/perceptron-ai-inc/perceptron/issues/5) by specifying `--no-flash-attention` on the command-line.

+> [!TIP]
+> Newer builds of the Perceptron SDK should have added their own non-flash attention implementation!

 If you want to try different prompts for Isaac or Ollama, or change the model Ollama is using, you can edit the code starting on line 49, or use the equivalent environment variables:

 ```python